-Subsequently, these individuals assumed different animal forms such as ants, cattle, donkey, goats and pigs.
+Subsequently, these individuals assumed different animal forms such as ants, cattle, donkey, goats, and pigs.
 Thus, the whole world was populated by evolving one group of animals into another.
-However their classification of animal world was on the basis alone.
+However, their classification of the animal world was on the basis alone.
 This was because they did not believe of external forms in killing and dissecting the animals for their study.

 Ancient Indian people were aware of the role played by heredity and environment in the development of an individual.
 In Yajurveda, there is a prayer which reads, “Give us cows that have abundance of milk, bulls that have full vigor and vitality, horses that can face challenges of any enemy, a ruler who is courageous and fearless, intellectual son and a wife who can take good care of the young and old.”

 There are innumerable instances in our scriptures where ancient Indians had mastered animal languages.
 While king Kekaya was with his queen, he overheard the conversation of a pair of birds nesting in his courtyard which made him laugh.